dzenbot/XCSnippetr/README.md

-#SlackBoard
+#XCSnippetr

-Share code snippets to Slack without leaving XCode ever again! 😱
+Share code snippets to Slack and Gist without leaving XCode ever again! 😱

 ## Features

+- Upload code snippets using Slack's and Github's APIs.
 - The plugin is available from the code editor's contextual menu and main menu.
 - Extremely easy to sign-in using your API tokens.
 Your tokens are secure 🙈, stored in the system's Keychain.
 - Share to any of your teams, channels, groups and users.